beyonddream/go_sample/README.md

 `$ go env -w GOBIN=/path/to/your/bin`

-Finall to install the binary, go to `hello` folder and type:
+Finally to install the binary, go to `hello` folder and type:

 `$ go install`